andreaswilli/meta-grabber/README.md

 ### Default output directory
 The output directory that will be used, if you don't select one manually.
 Your directory name can also include `{show_name}`, which will be replaced with the name of the tv show.
 This is useful to automatically organise your tv shows in subfolders.

+### Included file types
+You can open a whole directory or even multiple at once.
+This option specifies, which file types will be included.
+Defaults to `mkv,avi,mp4,mov`.

+### Excluded terms
+Files that contain one of the terms set here will not get included.
+This concerns the complete file name (including directory name).
+This option is mainly existing to not open sample files when importing whole directories.
+Defaults to `sample`.

 ## Dev stuff
 Run it locally by running
 ```